close

 The collaboration ensured to quickly identify the appropriate stakeholders within such a large organisation as Swiss Post and identify areas for joint value.

-Roadmap and achievements
+Roadmap and Achievements

 Occupational Health: